Reports & Guides

 Download the report to learn what the research discovered.

-Only 17% of Australian legal teams reported being digitally mature.
+of Australian legal teams are digitally mature

 This report found legal tech does make Australian legal teams more productive, efficient, and aligned to the business.
 But digital maturity has a business cost, too: The more digitally mature a team gets, the greater the stress on the in-house legal team, and the greater the motivation among individual lawyers to find a more rewarding career path.

+One solution is to reduce the load on the in-house team with tech-savvy lawyers who have in-house experience and can help right-size the team as needed.
 The research indicates that’s going to be a blend of hiring FTEs, retaining outside law firms, and partnering with an ALSP (such as Axiom) for high-quality flexible legal talent on demand.
 All three groups studied reported increasing budgets for these line items, plus legal ops and technology, although with varying levels of investment and prioritization.

 Achieving the smallest, most efficient team isn’t necessarily achieving the optimal team.
 No legal leader wants efficiency at the cost of great stress.
 Efficiency that helps create a rewarding environment that meets business goals?
 That’s the digitally mature organisation we all want to work in.